Last updated: July 31, 2026 · By Adrian Lefler

 Upgrade Your DNS

-DNS is basically the “phone book” that tells the internet where your website lives.
-If that lookup is slow, your entire site starts slow.
+DNS is the “phone book” that tells the internet where your site lives.
+If that lookup is slow, your whole site starts slow.
+Switching to a faster DNS provider is a small change with a big payoff.

 Use a CDN (Content Delivery Network)